Mockova/help/checks/problems/index.rst

    :alt: Incorrect name
    :align: center

-If you are having a problem with a auto-generated form, we suggest deleting the form and trying to add a new form test manually.
+If you are having a problem with an auto-generated form, we suggest deleting the form and trying to add a new form test manually.